 Accelerating agility starts with your organization’s capacity to respond quickly and effectively to changing conditions.
 John Buhl, Director of Cloud, Platform, and Security for healthcare AI and utilization management firm Xsolis, discusses the importance of building a system centered on agility and a culture that incentivizes people to adopt change.
 Buhl describes agility as an organization’s willingness to pivot if the needs of the client or industry shifts.
 His focus on shifting security left and building security into the development lifecycle process is imperative to moving fast without letting cybersecurity bottleneck your business and slow your team down.

 As a security leader, you understand that accelerating foresight starts with your ability to anticipate future trends and challenges and to prepare accordingly.
 Mark Houpt talks about how his team can navigate a complex world filled with ever-changing cyber threats and cites risk assessment as an important practice in recognizing cyber threats.
 He cites the process of instilling a third-party to script a simulated a cyberattack on his business as a way for teams to strategize through a real-world incident.
 For Houpt, cultivating foresight is vital to mitigating risks.

 Innovation that unlocks the new.

 Your employees possess the ability to accelerate innovation by using technology to generate new value for the world.
 Bridgestone Americas CISO Tom Corridon looks towards the future by making sustainability development a priority.
 Through their involvement with the E8 Mission, Bridgestone is providing value for the customer as well as their community at large.
 Corridon looks at innovations in cybersecurity as an opportunity to make a change internally and benefit the company externally.
-Using cybersecurity audit evaluations as an example, organisations can uncover flaws and recognise ways to move faster, save money, and retain customer trust.
+Using cybersecurity audit evaluations as an example, organizations can uncover flaws and recognize ways to move faster, save money, and retain customer trust.